erinkelsey/portfolio-flutter/README.md

 ## Run

-Run on a web browser (if you have installed support for running on web):
+Run on a web browser:

     $ flutter run -d chrome